-ARCOS offers this year’s UNtensive by donation.
-Our guests and collaborators are paid from other funding sources; your donation will not affect their compensation.
-Half of all donations received will be forwarded as reparations to an organization identified by UNtensive participants.
+ARCOS offered the UNtensive by donation.
+Our guests and collaborators were paid from other funding sources; half of all donations received will be forwarded as reparations to an organization identified by UNtensive participants.

 Practice Progress facilitates anti-racist learning to address and undo white supremacy.
 We lead our clients and participants toward sustained cultural shift in their institutions, communities, and themselves through a body centered approach.
 When we bring sensation and awareness to the ways racism is living in our bodies, we have an opportunity to change our relationship to it, to know it, and eventually dismantle it.
 This whole-person approach invites real transformation for individuals and organizations.
 For more information visit practiceprogress.org.

 Kai Hazelwood (she/her) is a transdisciplinary artist, educator, event producer, and public speaker raising the profile of bi+/queer and BIPOC community issues through art projects, community events, and public speaking.
 She has appeared in BuzzFeed videos and speaks at community events, high schools and colleges about bi+ and BIPOC community issues.
 Kai is currently an adjunct professor in dance department at Chapman University teaching Modern technique through an anti-racist framework.
 Kai is also the founder and artistic director of Good Trouble Makers, a practice driven arts collaborative celebrating plural-sexual/bi+ identities and centering BIPOC.
 Good Trouble Makers are dedicated to making.
 Making art, making room, making change, making good trouble.
 Kai is co-founder of Practice Progress.